ColMahir/Password-Manager/README.md

-📌 Password Manager

 📂 Check the branches of this repository for the project.

+🔐 Password Manager

-Password Manager is a simple and secure tool to generate, store, and manage passwords.
+Password Manager is a simple and user-friendly application that helps you generate, save, update, and delete passwords with ease.
-You can create strong random passwords or save your own, then view, update, or delete them anytime.
+It allows users to securely manage their credentials in one place using a local database.

-🔐 Key Features
+✨ Features

-Generate strong random passwords of custom length
+Generate strong random passwords

-Save your own passwords with labels (Email, Bank, GitHub, etc.)
+Save your own custom passwords

-Full CRUD support: Create, Read, Update, Delete
+Update existing passwords

+Delete passwords you no longer need

-Clean, dark-themed, beginner-friendly interface
+Easy-to-use interface

-Local storage using SQLite

-⚙️ Tech Stack
+🛠️ Tech Stack

 Python

-Tkinter (GUI)

-SQLite3
+SQLite3 (local database)

-~Ali Zubair Shah
+📌 Note

+All passwords are stored locally using SQLite for simplicity and offline access.